 - 1/2 teaspoon salt

-- 1/4 cup + 2 tablespoons (96g) peanut butter (or use almond butter and it's 113 g, almond butter will make them more tender)
+- 1/4 cup + 2 tablespoons (96g) peanut butter (or use almond butter, but it will make them slightly more tender)

 - 3/4 cup (180g) unsweetened applesauce

 - 1/2-3/4 cup water (if using almond butter it is only 1/2 cup, but with peanut butter or the all-purpose flour version, you may need up to 3/4 cup)

 - 1/4 cup (50g) mini dairy-free chocolate chips